OER Hangout: Talk to teachers who have adopted and adapted OER

 Open educational resources (OER) are free to access.
 Open Creative Commons licenses allow teachers to legally make copies, adapt, and share these resources in order to meet the specific needs of their students.

-Celebrate Open Education Week by attending this discussion-based webinar, where you will have a chance to chat with two instructors who have adopted OER and creatively adapted the content for their language classes.
+Celebrate Open Education Week by attending this discussion-based webinar, where you will have a chance to chat with three instructors who have adopted OER and creatively adapted the content for their language classes.